Anarchick/skript-packet/README.md

 ⚠️ Skript-Packet **is not** a fork of TPA, syntaxes may change ⚠️
 ⚠️ This plugin **is not** for beginners ⚠️
-⚠️ You may have to use java NMS wich is not an API ⚠️
+⚠️ You may have to use java NMS which is not an API ⚠️
-⚠️ You **should not** used packet for the first solution if possible, do not try to use this plugin to do ScoreBoard, BossBars, Particles, or existing things ⚠️
+⚠️ You **should not** use packet for the first solution if possible, do not try to use this plugin to do ScoreBoard, BossBars, Particles, or existing things ⚠️

 # Requirements
- - Recent version of Skript
+ - Recent version of Skript 2.10.0+
- - Stable [ProtocolLib dev build](https://ci.dmulloy2.net/job/ProtocolLib/) (does not works with v-5.1.0)
+ - Stable [ProtocolLib dev build](https://ci.dmulloy2.net/job/ProtocolLib/) (does not work with v-5.1.0)
- - Java8+
+ - Java21+
  - It's highly recommended to use skript-reflect
- - I have only tested mc 1.20.4 **but** should works in a lot of mc versions
+ - I have only tested mc 1.21.4 **but** should work in a lot of mc versions

 # What is a packet
 The Minecraft server and your Minecraft client share information called "packets".